Action in the Gulf of Sidra (1986): Hostilities

 On 23 March 1986, American aircraft from the three aircraft carriers crossed the "Line of Death" and began operating in the Gulf of Sidra.

 On 24 March at 06:00 (CET), USS Ticonderoga, accompanied by two destroyers, USS Scott and USS Caron, moved south of the "Line", covered by fighter aircraft.
 A Libyan missile installation near Surt (Sirte) launched two Soviet-made SA-5 "Gammon" surface-to-air missiles (SAMs) at 07:52 (CET), toward F-14A Tomcats of America's VF-102.
 The missiles missed their target and fell harmlessly into the sea.
 Two additional SA-5 missiles were launched at 13:52 toward F-14s acting as the southernmost combat air patrol (CAP).
-These missiles were jammed by an EA-6B Prowler; Libyans and their Soviet instructors claimed that those two missiles had hit their targets, which had fell into the sea, but failed to convince Soviet intelligence and Mikhail Gorbachev.
+These missiles were jammed by an EA-6B Prowler; Libyans and their Soviet instructors claimed that those two missiles had hit their targets, which had fallen into the sea, but failed to convince Soviet intelligence and Mikhail Gorbachev.